khaledhallakk/TaskFree-Federated-Continual-Forecasting/README.md

 All experiments are performed using the **Beijing Multi-Site Air Quality Dataset**, where each monitoring station acts as an independent federated client.

-📄 **If you use this work in your research, please cite:**
-Al Hallak, J. Y., *Mitigating Catastrophic Forgetting in Task-Free Federated Continual Forecasting via Two-Tier Replay under Concept Drift*, FLTA 2026.
-DOI/proceedings link to be added after publication.

 ---

 ## 📘 Overview